 Viewers don’t need expensive equipment to check out 360 videos—in fact, most smartphones can be used to watch 360 videos interactively.
 They’re supported on social media sites like Facebook and Twitter, and to interact with a 360 video, users just need to hit play and move around their phone to see the action unfold from any angle.
 Low-tech and high-tech headsets like Google Cardboard lean on smartphone interactivity while using hardware to help audiences feel “immersed” in their 360 videos, looking around by simply turning their heads.

 Viewers can even use a computer to interact with a 360 video, though the experience is less interactive: instead of taking cues from your motions, you simply change the angle with the click of a mouse.
-For a 360 video experience you can control, and in some cases, manipulate, gaming consoles are even starting to incorporate 360 tech into their gameplay.
-The PS4 will display 360 videos and photos if players connect a PlayStation VR to the system, and with compatible games players can move around the digital objects that surround them.
+For a 360 video experience, you can control and, in some cases, manipulate, gaming consoles are even starting to incorporate 360 tech into their gameplay.
+The PS4 will display 360 videos and photos if players connect a PlayStation VR to the system, and with compatible games, players can move around the digital objects surrounding them.

 Who’s Watching 360 Videos

 Who are the viewers behind all these shares?
 An analysis from Nielsen found a quarter of U.S. consumers aged 18-54 said they were likely to use VR technology in 2017.
 The people in this group tended to be higher-income “urban professionals” who advocate for specific products and causes they believe in.
-These people were also more likely to donate to a charity, contact an elected representative and volunteer at a non-profit organization, according to Nielsen.
-And people who watched a 360 video featuring a cause or organization were likely to remember it than those who watched a more conventional ad that played in the middle of a video.
+According to Nielsen, these people were also more likely to donate to a charity, contact an elected representative, and volunteer at a non-profit organization.
+And people who watched a 360 video featuring a cause or organization were more likely to remember it than those who watched a more conventional ad that played in the middle of a video.
 Nearly half of those who watched the 360 video were likely to donate to the group afterward—higher than the 38 percent who watched the midroll ad.
-360 video viewers are smart, motivated and loyal to the brands they feel connected to.
+360 video viewers are smart, motivated, and loyal to the brands they feel connected to.

 Why 360 Videos Are Clicking With Viewers